 A:You will want to do a long description for this one.
-Instead of having an image of the wave length,
+Instead of having an image of the wave length, replace it with plain language (i.e. a simple sentence describing the wavelength)

 Q: Endnotes and Headings for The Body Keeps the Score.